Bir Singh of Naurangabad: Dera

-After leaving his military duties, Bir Singh operated a dera based out of Naurangabad on the Sutlej, located near Tarn Taran.
+After leaving his military duties, Baba Bir Singh established and operated a dera (spiritual centre), based out of Naurangabad on the Sutlej, located near Tarn Taran.
+Baba ji had succeeded the Seva of the Bhai Daya Singh Samparda from Baba Bhag Singh ji, and guided countless Sikhs towards the teachings of Guru Nanak.
 The dera was known as Santpura.
 In 1833, Maharaja Ranjit Singh paid a visit to the dera of Bir Singh.
 After the death of Ranjit Singh in 1839, the dera of Bir Singh took-on a courtly atmosphere and Bir Singh became respected as a saint.

 The dera had attracted Sikh soldiers and commoners, who viewed Bir Singh as a leader.
-Around 1,500 people were fed at his dera on a daily basis.
-Bir Singh had his own militia consisting of 1,200 musketeers and 3,000 horsemen.
+Around 1,500 of people were fed at his dera on a daily basis, and many travelled from far to seek spiritual guidance.
+Baba Bir Singh had his own militia consisting of 1,200 musketeers and 3,000 horsemen.